ai/about-postcss/speech.md

 in the wild.
 And best result inheritance.

 But does we have this steps in browsers specification process?
 Of course, we had a lot of inheritance.
-A lot of legcay code.
+A lot of legacy code and specifications.

 ---

 But does we had a selection?
-Non-standard blink tag was … TODO
+Mozilla was forced to support blink tag for 19 years.
+It was non-standard tag working only in Firefox.

 ---

+Will you afraid a mistakes, if you will support them for a decades?
+Can

 TODO

 ---

 That’s all.
-You can fint project and github-postcss-postcss.
+You can fint project and github-com-slash-postcss-slash-postcss.
+Here is keynotes with all link.
 Here is our Twitter.

 Now it is time for your questions.
 For every question you will receive small Russian candy.
 Like this.